Tips for troubleshooting Postfix Admin password validation

 This is Yamada from the Systems Department

-If you use Postfix as your mail server,
+If you're using Postfix as your mail server,

-I think this tool is used not only by server administrators, but also by people who have set up a simple email server at home, but I
+I think this tool is used not only by server administrators but also by people who have set up a small email server at home, but

-had a bit of trouble when creating an email account with this tool, so I'm making a note of it.
+I encountered a slight problem when creating an email account with this tool, so I'm making a note of it.

 When I tried to add an email account to a domain using Postfix Admin,